WangHYLab/exosomePurity/README.md

 ##
 ### Step3
-Building tumour purity deconvolution model to quantify the proportions of cancer exosomes and normal exosomes in serum
+Building tumour purity deconvolution model to quantify the proportions of cancer exosomes and normal exosomes in serum.

 Applying R script 03mode_0_1.R for this step.
 #### Input data